-In this fast paced life we lead with timetables, schedules, routines and rules it’s important to take a break every once in a while to recharge the batteries.
+In this fast paced life we lead with timetables, schedules, routines and rules it’s important to take a break every once in a while, have some family fun and recharge the batteries.
 I firmly believe in the notion that a change is as good as a holiday and that it’s important to take a break from the everyday every once in a while.

 We were able to get away from the routine conversations about homework, piano practice and who left the towels on the floor of the bathroom.
 We talked about plants, flowers, insects on the path and even the types of rock that made up the waterway.
 The conversation flowed freely based on whatever we happened to be looking at at the time.
 There was none of that parents asking questions and children grunting answers stuff that frequently happens in the house.